gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add link dependencies to each source set, use these to infer the link dependencies of the binary.
 - AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
 - Change `NativeDependencySet` to handle separate C and C++ headers.
-- Conventional source directories should be defaults only: explicit source directories replace conventional defaults
 - Replace `SourceDirectorySet` with something that is actually a set of source directories.
     - Use this for sources and headers
     - Can access as a set of directories, a set of files or a file tree